 However, there are a few things to keep in mind when using a boar bristle brush:

-Easy to remember: The thinner the hair, the thicker the space needs to be between the bristles!
+Easy to remember: the thinner the hair, the thicker the space should be between the bristles!

 So the key for those with thin hair is to use a brush with wide spacing, so more hair can be grabbed with each stroke.
 Try the Scalpmaster 12 Row Wire Bristle Brush #125 ($19.99, Amazon.com).
 Those with thick hair, on the other hand, want narrow spacing so less hair is grabbed with each stroke – and less volume is introduced.
 Try the Sephora Collection Boar Detanging Brush (shown right, $24.00, Amazon.com).